faisikhan/Kubernetes-By-DevOpsMolvi/How to Create Kubernetes Cluster.md

 In this Kubernetes Cluster, we'll have:

-1. One Master Node/Control Plane
+1. One Master Node/Control Plane [8GB RAM, 2 CPUs]
-2. Two Worker Nodes
+2. Two Worker Nodes [4GB RAM, 1 CPU each]

 It is upto you, if you want to have one master and one worker nodes.

 In the beginning, I'll have one master & one worker nodes and I'll join the 2nd worker node later so we can learn, how we can join additional worker nodes.

-## Step No.1 VPC on AWS
+### Step No.1 VPC on AWS

 1. First of all, we need to create a Virtual Private Cloud where we'll run all our VMs.
 2. We'll create a security group in that VPC.
 3. We've to allow the following ports in our security group 6443 for Kube-API server.

-## Step No.2 Create EC2 VMs
+### Step No.2 Create EC2 VMs

 1. We'll create 3 VMs in total, one VM would be our Master Node and the rest would be Worker Nodes.
-2.
+2. The VMs must be created in the same VPC that we created above and the same security group.

+### Install Containered on the Master Node

+Containered is the Container Runtime just like we have Docker or Podman and it is used to run containers in the Pods.
+So we are going to proceed with the installation of Containered.

+1. Run the following command.

+`sed -i '/swap/d' /etc/fstab`

+The above command will remove the swap entry from /etc/fstab as you can see the following image:

 ![image](https://user-images.githubusercontent.com/21220549/218764601-77bf10ec-15e9-4cad-9e76-781cb31ab315.png)

-sed -i '/swap/d' /etc/fstab

-The above command will remove the swap entry from /etc/fstab

 The following tutorial will help to install containerd.